Early Years

 The First of Many Gifts

 In 1949 W.F.
 West gave the Chehalis School District the land that is the current site of W.F.
 West High School.
-This gift coinicided with the 1949 earthquake that did severe damage to the Chehalis High School building that was located at the corner of Market and Main, the present location of Les Schwab.
+This gift coinicided with the 1949 earthquake that did severe damage to the Chehalis High School building that was located at the corner of Market and Main Street.

 A New School is Built